-Global Journals LaTeX JournalKaleidoscopeTM

-Artificial Intelligence formulated this projection for compatibility purposes from the original article published at Global Journals.
-However, this technology is currently in beta.
-Therefore, kindly ignore odd layouts, missed formulae, text, tables, or figures.

 Private Tutoring and Public Schools in Algeria: Issues and Reflections

-Nadia Ghounane
+By Dr. Nadia Ghounane

-Dr. Moulay Tahar University, Saida
+Dr. Moulay Tahar University,

-Received: 16 December 2017 Accepted: 5 January 2018 Published: 15 January 2018

-7 Abstract

-19

-20

-21

-22

-23 24

-25

-26 27

-28

-29

-30

-31

-32

-33

-34 35

-36

-37

-38

-39

-40

-41

-42

-8 In the last decades, most of the parents turned their attention towards teaching their children

-private lessons especially in scientific fields; thinking that public education is no longer

-beneficial for them.
-In the light of this tight, the current research aims to shed light on the

-11 reasons that drive pupils to prefer private tutoring rather than public education.
-In other

-words, it endeavours to test the attitudes of the tutees and their performance in comparison to

-other pupils.
-To this vein, data were collected quantitatively and qualitatively by means of a

-14 questionnaire, an interview and a classroom observation.
-The sample of the study was selected

-15 randomly from the three levels at Mohamed Belkheir secondary school in Saida.
-To this end,

-the findings demonstrated that most of the tutees displace positive attitudes towards private

-education.
-The results also revealed that the central factor revolves around overcrowded

-8 classrooms and the poor level of teaching.
+Abstract- In the last decades, most of the parents turned their attention towards teaching their children private lessons especially in scientific fields; thinking that public education is no longer beneficial for them.
+In the light of this tight, the current research aims to shed light on the reasons that drive pupils to prefer private tutoring rather than public education.
+In other words, it endeavors to test the attitudes of the tutees and their performance in comparison to other pupils.
+In this vein, data were collected quantitatively and qualitatively using a questionnaire, an interview, and a classroom observation.
+Participants were selected from three levels at Mohamed Belkheir secondary school in Saida.
+To this end, the findings demonstrated that most of the tutees displace positive attitudes towards private education.
+The results also revealed that the central factor revolves around overcrowded classrooms and the poor level of teaching.